plasticbugs/mrdoarcade/README.md

 - Updated phase colors/patterns to match arcade levels
 - Ball cool down removed during alpha monster mode.
 - Move to screen 2 the game to have high res colors for the playfiled
-- Swap voice channels for Can Can song so that the song is still recognizable when only one channel plays (such as when the ball is launched or the falling apple sound cancels out channel 01)

 Wish list/To do list:
 - Icon marker for "how" level was completed on "Very Good" screen